rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 sudo bootc status | grep booted: -A 8
 ```

-Now that our VM is tracking an image in our current environment, let's explore a little more of what `bootc switch` can do for us.
+Now that our VM is tracking an image in our current environment, let's explore a little more of what this new `bootc switch` command can do for us.